Pelagicore/meta-bistro/README.md

 ## Layers

-Depending on included layers used together with meta-bistro additional functionality is added from the `layers/*/` directories.
+Depending on the included layers used together with meta-bistro, additional functionality is added from the `layers/*/` directories.
 This is done by adding the `layers/*` directory if the name is in the `BBFILE_COLLECTIONS` variable, as defined in the `conf/layer.conf` file.